State College Regional Airport: Military

 State College Regional Airport is home to Civil Air Patrol Nittany Composite Squadron PA-338.
 The squadron operates a Cessna 182 Skylane registered as N848CP.

-The United States Army and Air National Guard occasionally fly Sikorsky UH-60 Black Hawk helicopters and Lockheed C-130 Hercules aircraft into UNV for training missions.
+The United States Army and Air National Guard routinely fly Sikorsky UH-60 Black Hawk helicopters and Lockheed C-130 Hercules aircraft into UNV for training missions.
 Aircraft such as the F/A-18 Hornet and A-10 Thunderbolt II have staged at the airport to participate in flyovers of Beaver Stadium.

 U.S. Presidents have flown into UNV aboard Boeing C-32s operating as Air Force One.